 • Nutrition for health and wellness

-• Relationships dynamics/family dynamics
+• Relationship dynamics/family dynamics

 • Communication/conflict resolution